 Over the last few decades, many states (including Maryland) have sought to curb excessive medical malpractice awards by enacting laws that put maximum caps on damages that can be awarded in these cases.
 These caps typically only apply to non-economic damages (i.e., pain & suffering).
 Economic damages are not subject to maximum caps in Maryland or elsewhere.
-This makes the potential value of birth injury cases much higher because birth injury malpractice claims tend to be very heavy on economic damages.
+This makes the potential settlement amounts in a birth injury case much higher because birth injury malpractice claims tend to be very heavy on economic damages.

 Sample Verdict and Settlement Amounts in Birth Injury Lawsuits

 Looking at prior verdicts and reported settlements in recent birth injury malpractice lawsuits is the best way to get an understanding of the typical payout value in these cases.
-Below are summaries of recent cases involving birth injuries that resulted in a verdict or a settlement that was publicly reported.
+Below are summaries of birth injury lawsuit settlements and verdicts that were publicly reported.
 The verdicts and settlements are broken down into categories based on the most common types of birth injuries.

 Cerebral Palsy Verdicts and Settlements

 Cerebral palsy is a neurologic disorder that is caused when the baby losses oxygen for an extended time period during labor and delivery.
 Cerebral palsy can be a severe and permanent injury so the value of cerebral palsy cases tends to be very high.